jehanalvani/Clarity/readme.md

 Clairty is a set of Rainmeter skins with the goal of simple, easy to read, system monitoring that gets out of the way.

-Clarity is based on "mii system skin 2", authored by DeviantArt user abu46, and provided without license as of December 2017.
+Clarity is based on "[mii system skin 2](http://abu46.deviantart.com/art/mii-system-skin-2-206965499)", authored by DeviantArt user abu46, and provided without license as of December 2017.
-They can be found [here](http://abu46.deviantart.com/art/mii-system-skin-2-206965499), and are not required for Clarity to run
+These files are not required for Clarity to run.

 ----------------------------------------------
 ## Requirements

+1. Rainmeter 4.1
-Clarity requires MSI Afterburner and Coretemp installed and running in the background at all times.
+2. MSI Afterburner installed and running

-The following should be enabled (`MSI Afterburner Settings -> Monitoring`):
+	The following monitors enabled (`MSI Afterburner Settings -> Monitoring`):
   * GPU temperature
   * GPU usage
   * Fan speed
   * Core clock
   * Memory clock
   * Memory Usage
   * Framerate
   * GPU Voltage
+3. CoreTem installed and running

 If you don't intend to run the specific skins that display the above, feel free to disable the monitoring you don't need.